CharleneMcKeown/Integration-Workshop/README.md

 In subsequent labs, we will work with Logic Apps in more depth, as well as introducing API Management.

-Don't forget to delete your resources afterwards - if you were following along as part of a hosted workshop, we will delete your resource group and resources following lab completion.
+Don't forget to delete your resources afterwards!

 [Proceed to Lab 2 - Logic App Challenges](https://github.com/CharleneMcKeown/Integration-Workshop/tree/master/lab.2)